 These are typical foods stuffs I have had for my meals on the trail -

-Breakfasts - Cliff bar, Pop tarts, oatmeal (when cold out, add dried fruit and nuts to fortify it), trail mix, granola bars, granola cereal, small bagel and PB, and usually I eat a piece of fruit like a the all natural fruit sticks from Target (they are now called Simply Balanced), granola
+Breakfasts - Cliff bar, Pop Tarts (if I carry them I take Annies), oatmeal (when cold out, add dried fruit and nuts to fortify it), trail mix, granola bars, granola cereal, small bagel and PB, and usually I eat a piece of fruit like a the all natural fruit sticks from Target or simply dried fruit, granola

 Snacks - trail mix (both salty variety and sweet, though I much prefer salty like sesame sticks, flax seed chips, cheese crackers), mixed nuts, mini candy bars, Snickers, sometimes a Power bar or Luna bar if I have a tough hike that day

-Lunch - the small whole wheat bagels; I found the thin round sandwich bread then have now to be very packable, tortillas (but they tend to dry out), pepperoni (put in a ziploc if hot out as it can get greasy), cheddar cheese, beef sausage, jerky, PB, raisins
+Lunch - the small whole wheat bagels; I found the thin round sandwich bread then have now to be very packable, tortillas, pepperoni (put in a ziploc if hot out as it can get greasy), cheddar cheese, beef sausage, jerky (I make my own), PB, raisins

 Dinner - I dehydrate beef mixtures and canned chicken to add to mixes.
 I dehydrate peas and green beans also to add to rice mixes.
 I use tuna packets.
-I used to use Knorr mixes until I found out that Natural Flavor means MSG.
-Now I make my own using good noodles, non MSG broth bases (look for them in health food stores), a little cornstarch as thickener, some spices to taste, and add in dehydrated veggies, chicken or beef.
+I used to use Knorr mixes that have FINALLY cutout the msg.
+I also make my own using good noodles, non MSG broth bases (look for them in health food stores), a little cornstarch as thickener, some spices to taste, and add in dehydrated veggies, chicken or beef.
 There is also couscous, a turkey dinner recipe, Annie's mac and cheese (much better than Kraft and you get more in the package.
 Bring some dried milk to add to it and noddle mixes.).
 I've gotten a pesto mix (watch for MSG though or dehydrate some bottled pesto) and added it to a bag of dried tortellini for dinner.
 If I eat Ramen, I discard the flavor packet and bring my own seasoning in a snack size Ziploc bag, and fortify it with dried peas and green beans and dried meat.
 I sometimes use the Mountain House / Backpacker Pantry meals, but they are pricey for long distance hikes.
 Dessert - Rice Krispy bar, Little Debbies oatmeal pie, packets of Oreos, snack size candy bars, etc

 Extra - take a good multi vitamin with iron if you're out for a long time.
 Some hikers use the kiddie gumdrop ones.
 I use ones I know are good from a Vitamin shop and are in my maildrops.